nest/nest-simulator/extras/userdoc/md/documentation/part-1-neurons-and-simple-neural-networks.md

 ### Connections

-This is an abbreviated version of the documentation for the `Connect` function, please see NEST’s online help for the full version and <http://www.nest-initiative.org/Connection_Management>
-for an introduction and worked examples.
+This is an abbreviated version of the documentation for the `Connect` function, please see NEST’s online help for the full version and [Connection Management](connection-management.md "Connection Management") for an introduction and worked examples.

 `Connect(pre, post, conn_spec=None, syn_spec=None, model=None)`: